 A team of highly skilled teachers and teaching assistants (TA) across our whole school.

-TAs support in class and can also work with small groups and on a 1:1 basis to prepare children who need extra help for learning (pre-teaching, vocabulary, reinforcing new concepts, providing additional practise, working through materials at their level)
+TAs support in class and can also work with small groups and on a 1:1 basis to prepare children who need extra support for learning (pre-teaching, vocabulary, reinforcing new concepts, providing additional practise, working through materials at their level)

-Various reading, writing and mathematics intervention programmes tailored to children’s needs to help reduce gaps in their learning.
+A variety of reading, writing and mathematics intervention programmes tailored to children’s needs to help reduce gaps in their learning.

 If additional funding is allocated to your child through an Education, Health and Care Plan (EHCP), we may use the funding to employ an extra TA to work specifically with them.